uf department of surgery

 GAINESVILLE FL 32610

 After 26 years of practice, I still look forward to coming to work every day.
-I am fortunate to work with a spectacular team at University of Florida/Shands Hospital, where I serve as a professor and chief of the UF Division of Gastrointestinal Surgery.
+I am fortunate to work with a spectacular team at University of Florida/Shands Hospital, where I serve as the Charles and Elise Nail Professor of Colon and Rectal Surgery and Chief of the UF Division of Gastrointestinal Surgery.
 In our busy practice, we treat patients for a variety of problems that affect the GI tract including rectal cancer, colon cancer, diverticulitis, inflammatory bowel disease (ulcerative colitis and Crohn’s) and colorectal polyps.

 I trained on both coasts, graduating cum laude with a bachelor degree in biology from Harvard College in 1984.
 I received my medical degree with honors from the University of California, San Francisco (UCSF), where I subsequently completed general surgery residency training and a basic science research fellowship.
 I completed additional specialty residency training in colon and rectal surgery at the Lahey Clinic in 1996.